 The Representative Assembly serves as the policy-making body of the Associated Administrators of Los Angeles.
 Members of the Assembly are members that come from all departments within the Association.
 The Assembly is responsible for the welfare of the membership and makes decisions and takes appropriate actions with that in mind.
 The Representative Assembly takes action upon those motions submitted by the President and the Executive Board.
 Actions taken are binding to all members of the Association.

-The members of the Associated Administrators are grouped into four separate departments, each represented by a Vice President and two Directors.
+The members of the Associated Administrators are grouped into five separate departments, each represented by a Vice President and two Directors.

 The Elementary Department includes those school-based Principals, Assistant Principals and Assistant Principals-Elementary Instructional Services who are assigned to district elementary schools and primary centers, as well as any other administrators assigned to specific elementary/primary sites.